mmoya01/Machine-Learning/README.md

 # Machine-Learning
 This repository contains my ML project paper that I wrote and our midterm exam.
-I have also attached the corresponding python files that I wrote to answer both assignments
+I have also attached the corresponding python files that I wrote to answer both assignments.
+The algorithms I have predominately worked with include: ANN, KNN, KMeans, Decision Trees/Random Forest and SVM

 #About the paper: